microsoft/qsharp/katas/content/multi_qubit_gates/compound_gate/index.md

 \end{bmatrix}
 $$

-> We recommend to keep a list of common quantum gates on hand.
+> It's recommended to keep a list of common quantum gates on hand.

 <details>
     <summary><b>Need a hint?</b></summary>